oliverrdz/EchemSimulations/README.md

 ### Electrochemistry simulations
 * Backwards implicit method:
+  * BI_RandCirc.py: Solves the Randles circuit for an E mechanism with BI
-  * RandCirc-BI_banded.py: Solves the Randles circuit for an E mechanism with scipy.linalg.solve_banded()
+  * BI_banded-RandCirc.py: Solves the Randles circuit for an E mechanism with scipy.linalg.solve_banded()